EU sanctions Russia military intel chief over Skripal

 "Today's new sanctions deliver on our vow to take tough action against the reckless and irresponsible activities of the Russian military intelligence organisation, the GRU," he said.

+"We reserve the right to take retaliatory measures over this unfriendly step," the ministry said in a statement.

+"An information campaign unleashed by the British authorities over this case primarily has a domestic agenda.
+It is telling that its new round coincides with a new crisis in Brexit talks."

-Russian agents have been blamed for the poisoning of former Russian spy Sergei Skripal and his daughter in the English city in March last year using the Soviet-developed nerve agent Novichok.
+Russian agents have been blamed for the poisoning of former Russian spy Sergei Skripal and his daughter in Salisbury in March last year using the Soviet-developed nerve agent Novichok.

 The Salisbury attack, the first offensive use of chemical weapons in Europe since World War II, caused an international outcry and prompted a mass expulsion of Russian diplomats by Western nations.